-Foreign Trade in Senegal, Dakar
+Foreign Trade and Transport in Senegal, Dakar

 Business in Senegal: Kaolack, Thiès, Port of Dakar, Pikine, Touba, Wolof